Sarmad426/DSA-Python/Readme.md

 # Data Structure and Algorithms using **Python**

 This repository aims to provide a comprehensive collection of data structures and algorithms implementations in Python.
 Following along with this repository requires fundamental knowledge of programming in python, for that checkout this Repository.
-[Python-OOP](https://github.com/sarmad426/Python-OOP).
-It covers all the essential topics, do checkout this because this repository assumes essential knowledge of programming.
+[Python](https://github.com/sarmad426/Python)

 ## Table of Contents